 Find out more about the retention and graduation rates at University of North Carolina at Charlotte.

 During the 2017-2018 academic year, there were 24,175 undergraduates at UNC Charlotte with 21,104 being full-time and 3,071 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UNC Charlotte, see our tuition and fees and room and board pages.

-Location of University of North Carolina at Charlotte
+Get more details about the location of University of North Carolina at Charlotte.

 Contact details for UNC Charlotte are given below.